 Patients who define their own treatment

-Requests like “we’d like a website to be built” or “we need an app” resonate vigorously with contractors who offer services in a wide price range: from simplest websites for as little as $100-200 to the most complex informational systems with the development cost of millions of dollars – for any taste and budget.
+Requests like “we’d like to build a website” or “we need an app” resonate vigorously with contractors.
+They offer services in a wide price range.
+It starts from simplest websites for as little as $100-200.
+The most complex information systems are on the other end of the spectrum.
+The development cost of these could reach millions of dollars.
+In other words, there are options for any taste and budget.

 The main problem is the fact that fundamentally “patient” makes own “diagnosis” and defines “treatment”.
-By far not every contractor would like to find out whether the customer really needs that particular website or app which one thinks is needed in one’s particular business context.
-The contractor is busier minding own business than advise the customer on subtle aspects of custom software development hence make hay while the sun shines and do what you asked for.
-Similarly not every customer would happily disclose own motivation to create a product: is one afraid for commercially sensitive information security, sees competition rogue ops everywhere or something else – it’s moot.
+By far not every contractor would like to find out what customer really needs.
+Is that particular website or app that one thinks they need in one’s particular business context actually worth it?
+The contractor is busier minding their own business than advise the customer.
+Custom software development has lots of subtle aspects to talk through.
+Make hay while the sun shines and do what you asked for.
+Similarly not every customer would happily disclose their own motivation to create a product.
+They can be afraid for commercially sensitive information security, see competition rogue ops everywhere or something else – it’s moot.

 In such case the following anecdotic dialogue in a doctors room becomes reality: